Bullock Brothers, Photographers

 Later ones have a much simpler back design, but the dates of changes are hard to establish without knowing the dates of the pictures.
 Note the photographer's reference number.

 Special thanks to David Bullock, John Chard, John Ollier and the staff of Stockport Local Studies Library for assistance with this article.

-The postcard above, showing the view towards Davenport station from somewhere near Clutha Road, dates from c.
+The postcard above, showing the view towards Davenport station from somewhere near the 'Jolly Sailor' inn, dates from c.
 1902-3 and bears the imprint of 'Bullock Bros', as do many other cards that can be found traded on eBay and elsewhere.
 However, the Bullock family were making and selling photographs well before the era of picture postcards began.

-The picture above shows Woodland Bank as it was in the 1960s, some of the houses having meen converted to shops.
-No. 108 is by this time the Timber merchant's premises to the right of the two shops.
+The archive picture above shows Woodland Bank as it was in the 1960s, some of the houses having been converted to shops.
+No. 108 is the timber merchant's premises to the right of the two shops.
 By 1974, it had become 'JB Plastics'.
 Later, the whole row was demolished and Stockport College, one of whose buildings can be glimpsed on the right of the picture, bought the land, although not much was done with the street frontage area until 2008 - 2010 ...

 ... when the new building shown here, designed by local architects Austin Smith:Lord, which includes engineering workshops and teaching space, was erected on the site.
 In 2011 it was named 'Building of the Year' at the annual Manchester Society of Architects awards.
 (Yes, really.)